motioncrypto/motion-docs/docs/motion_install_from_script.md

 ### Wallet Setup Part 1

 - Open your Motion wallet on your desktop.
-- Click **Receive** tab, then click Request and put your Label such as “MN1”
+- Click **Receive** tab, then put your Label such as “MN1” and click Request.
 - Copy the Address and Send **EXACTLY** 1000 XMN to this Address, wait for 15 confirmations.
 - Go to the tab at the bottom that says `Tools`
 - Go to the tab at the top that says `Console`